Writers Write is a comprehensive memoir writing resource. In this post, we tell you why first person present tense is perfect for your memoir.

 Viewpoint is the lens through which you tell your story.
 Viewpoint affects the mood in a story.
 As I explained in How Viewpoint Works: ‘First person is intimate, second person is alienating, and third person is more comfortable.’

-Memoirs are intimate, and they are often not comfortable, so it makes sense to use first person for your memoir.
+Memoirs are intimate, and they are often not comfortable.
+It makes sense to use first person for your memoir.
 A memoir is a kind of confession and using ‘I’ is good for this genre.

 Why Present Tense?